350+ Resume Keywords & How to Use Them

 Do all ATS tools scan resumes the same way?

 No, not all ATS tools scan resumes the same way.
-Different ATS tools may use different algorithms, features and capabilities to scan and analyze resumes.
+Different ATS tools may use different algorithms, features, and capabilities to scan and analyze resumes.
 Some ATS tools are designed for specific industries or job types, while others are more general-purpose.

-Additionally, some ATS systems may be more advanced than others, with features such as semantic matching, contextual analysis and machine learning algorithms that can help improve the accuracy and relevance of search results.
+Additionally, some ATS systems may be more advanced than others, with features such as semantic matching, contextual analysis, and machine learning algorithms that can help improve the accuracy and relevance of search results.

-What does this mean for job seekers?
-It’s a good idea to use exact match keywords from the job description in case your target company is using an older ATS that does not use semantic matching.
+It’s a good idea to use exact-match keywords from the job description in case your target company is using an older ATS that does not use semantic matching.
+We recommend using an AI resume builder, which can help you create a keyword-optimized resume.

 Should I include keywords in my cover letter?